Cédric Blanpain

-Cédric Blanpain (born 6 September 1970) is a Belgian researcher in the field of stem cells (embryology, tissue homeostasis and cancer).
-He is a tenured professor of developmental biology and genetics at Université Libre de Bruxelles and director of the stem cell and cancer lab at its Faculty of Medicine.
+Cédric, Baron Blanpain (born 6 September 1970) is a Belgian researcher in the field of stem cells (embryology, tissue homeostasis and cancer).
+He is a tenured professor of developmental biology and genetics at Université libre de Bruxelles and director of the stem cell and cancer lab at its Faculty of Medicine.
 He was one of the first researchers in the world to use cell lineage tracing in cancer research and he showed for the first time the existence of cancer stem cells in solid tumors in vivo.
 He was selected by Nature as one of 10 People who mattered most in 2012 and he received the outstanding young investigator award of the International Society for Stem Cell Research.

 Biography

-Born in Uccle in 1970., Cedric Blanpain attended Collège Saint-Hubert for his secondary education.
+Born in Uccle in 1970.
+Cedric Blanpain attended Collège Saint-Hubert for his secondary education.
 Graduating in 1987, he started medical school with an aim of becoming a psychiatrist.
 As soon as his first year, he started doing research in human physiology at the Institut de Recherche Inter-Disciplinaire en Biologie Moléculaire and was thereafter introduced to molecular biology by Gilbert Vassart, the director of the IRIBHM.

 After graduating summa cum laude from medical school in 1995, Cedric Blanpain started a specialization in internal medicine.
 In the third year, he interrupted his clinical education to focus on research.
 He did his PhD in the lab of Marc Parmentier, dedicated to the study of G-protein coupled receptors.
 During this period, the Parmentier lab characterized the CCR5 GPCR and discovered its role as a co-receptor in HIV infection.
 Cedric Blanpain earned his PhD in 2001 for his work on CCR5 and HIV infection and received the 2002 Galen Award of Pharmacology in recognition of his graduate work.